ReinierSoares/laravel_CRUD/README.md

 # laravel_CRUD
-Implementation for studying Laravel CRUD with mysql and login system through breeze
+Implementation a CRUD for studying framework Laravel with mysql and login system through breeze